mccright/rand-notes/What-is-my-IP-address.md

 ```
 Depending on your Linux distro, you may need to fiddle with the grep 'inet addr'.
 For example, on Debian you will use "inet adr" instead "inet addr."

-Or if you are just going to iterage through each address and don't care about the interface:
+Or if you are just going to iterate through each address and don't care about the interface:
 ```bash
 hostname -I
 ```